enricocid/VectorifyDaHome/privacy_policy.md

 **WE DO NOT COLLECT** personally identifiable information from anyone, including children (under the age of 18).

+### Ads

+**NO ADS or paid contents** are present.

 ### Special restrictions

 Vectorify da home! **DOES NOT** contain hazardous, violent or any other content (e.g. augment reality) that may require parental supervision.

+### Legal compliance

+Vectorify da home! is complaint with the U.S. Children's Online Privacy and Protection Act (COPPA), E.U.
+General Data Protection Regulation (GDPR), and any other applicable laws or regulations.

 ### Type of permissions requested